andrea-allen/epintervene/README.md

 Other interventions:

-`TargetedInterventionSim`, which works just as `RandomInterventionSim` but where the vaccination strategy targets the specified proportion of the population in decreasing order of degree; highest degree nodes are vaccinated first.
+`TargetedInterventionSim`, which works just as `RandomInterventionSim` but where the vaccination strategy targets the specified proportion of the population in decreasing order of degree; highest degree nodes are vaccinated first. *Note: Under this simulation framework, a desired percentage of nodes to vaccinate is specified, however the simulation will fill that quota regardless of current vaccination or infection status of the node.*

 `RandomRolloutSimulation` and `TargetedRolloutSimulation` allow the user to configure a phased rollout of either random or targeted vaccinations.
 Specify the list of generations to intervene at, and the proportion of the population